 European sailors on their way to the New World used avocados in place of butter.

 There are more than 80 varieties of avocados.
-The most common is the year-round Hass avocado, whose original mother tree still stands in California.
+The most common is the year-round Hass avocado, whose original mother tree stood from 1926 to 2002 in California.

 The avocado is also known as an alligator pear, because of the shape, green skin, and rough texture of the Hass variety.
 (The Florida avocado has a shiny, smooth surface.)

 The two main U.S. producers of the fruit are California and Florida.
 The Golden State far outranks the Sunshine State, however, with more than 6,000 groves accounting for about 90% of avocado crops.

 Avocados are a good source of fiber, potassium, and vitamins C, K, folate, and B6.
 Half an avocado has 160 calories, 15 grams of heart-healthy unsaturated fat, and only 2 grams saturated fat.
 One globe contains more than one-third the daily value of vitamin C, and more than half the day’s requirements of vitamin K.